 Every plugin will have its own resource page.
 This lets you view some relevant information about the plugin.
 Click on the plugin name to view the plugin page.

-The plugin page show some basic information, like the plugin name, the Publisher, and a description of the plugin.
+The plugin page show some basic information, like the plugin name, the Creator, and a description of the plugin.

 Plugin developers can also personalize their plugin with an icon and cover art.
 Figma will use the icon to identify the plugin within the Community, and within the editor.